xcore/sw_audio_effects/module_sdram_delay/doc/resources.rst

 Available Memory
 ----------------
-This application uses variable amounts of memory depending on the size of the delay-line, and the number of channels being processed.
+This application stores the delayed samples in the SDRAM Memory-Slice, it memory useage is  variable depending on the size of the maximum delay requested, and the number of channels being processed.
 A #define MEM_SAMPS is used to indicate the amount of memory available for the delay-line.
-Currently this is set at 13000 samples, which uses almost all the available memory on Core_0 After loading application remaining memory(Bytes) is about:
+Currently this is set at 2 Mega-samples, which is the size for a 8 MByte SDRAM Memory-slice Used local memory(Bytes) is about:
-Core0: 0x0e00
+Core0: 27652
-Core1: 0xd700
+Core1:  9408

 Computation
 -----------